-- · Both tables are sorted by decreasing sample mean. - Both tables are color-coded to indicate relative monthly performance; green represents the best method reproducibility, yellow represents the second best reproducibility, and red represents the poorest reproducibility.
+- Both tables are sorted by decreasing sample average sulfur value. - Both tables are color-coded to indicate relative monthly performance; green represents the best method reproducibility, vellow represents the second best reproducibility, and red represents the poorest reproducibility.

-The average R value across the 3 years of study data is the key performance indicator shown in both graphs and tables.
-A summary of the reproducibility of the RFG and ULSD PTP samples for 2015 - 2017 showed that ASTM D7039, using MWDXRF, had:
+The average R value across the multiple years of study data is the key performance indicator shown in both graphs and tables.
+A summary of the reproducibility of the RFG and ULSD PTP samples for 2019-2021 showed that ASTM D7039, usingMWDXRF, had:

-- The best precision for RFG 100% of the time compared to D2622 - The best precision for RFG 91% of the time compared to D5453 - The best precision for ULSD 89% of the time compared to D2622 - The best precision for ULSD 67% of the time compared to D5453
+- The best or equivalent precision for RFG 88% of the time compared to D2622 - The best or equivalent precision for RFG 100% of the time compared to D5453 - The best or equivalent precision for ULSD 88% of the time compared to D2622 - The best or equivalent precision for ULSD 75% of the time compared to D5453

-It is important to note that while the D7039 method had the best reproducibility in the PTP data, it is possible to utilize an instrument that complies with D2622 methods while obtaining the level of performance of D7039 technology.
+It is important to note that while the D7039 method had the best overall reproducibility in the PTP data, it is possible to utilize an XOS instrument that complies with D2622 methods while obtaining the level of performance of D7039 technology.
 Those looking to meet D2622 compliance with D7039 precision can use XOS' Sindie 2622 analyzer which uses the same monochromatic excitation of D7039 analyzers while still meeting the D2622 methodology.